 Most of the above reasons are financial ones and the reason for that is that most people do not switch suppliers and they can end up on expensive tariffs.

 Unless you are unhappy with the performance of your supplier you are unlikely to want to switch for any other reason than financial ones.

-- Before you start to look for a new supplier, you should check your tariff comparison rate.
+Before you start to look for a new supplier, you should check your home energy tariff comparison rate.
 You should also contact your current energy company to ensure you don’t have any exit fees for leaving.
-These are more likely if you are in a fixed tariff deal and you are yet to come to the end of it.
-Even if you do have an exit fee – you may still find that it is worth your while to switch due to the savings to be made.
+If you’re approaching the end of your home energy contract, you won’t need to pay any exit fees.

 If you don’t have access to the internet, you can call one of the sites and they will talk you through the comparison process over the phone.

-- The site may also ask you about the type of tariff you want to choose.
+The comparison site may also ask you about the type of tariff you want to choose.
 This may be dual fuel, a green tariff, a fixed rate deal or a special rate deal.
 You may find that certain features cost more – but that you are willing to pay more for extra peace of mind or a renewable energy tariff.

 Once you have decided on the company you want to switch to, the process is very simple.
 Simply click on the choice and the website will automatically direct you to the sign up page.
 In some cases this may be via the comparison site and in others, it may take you directly to the energy company website.